Torsion function on character varieties: Abstract

 \section{Abstract}

-In this paper we define the Reidemeister torsion as a rational function on a geometric component of the character variety of a one-cusped hyperbolic manifold $M$.
-We study its poles and zeros and deduce that under some mild hypothesis on the manifold $M$ this function is non-constant, answering partially to a question addressed in \cite{DFJ}.
+In this paper we define the Reidemeister torsion as a rational function on the geometric components of the character variety of a one-cusped hyperbolic manifold $M$.
+We study its poles and zeros, and we deduce sufficient conditions on the manifold $M$ for this function being non-constant.